 Most bookies have the main sports such as football and tennis covered.
 But if you prefer to bet on a wider variety of sports then not all bookmakers are the same.
 Some bookies cover more sports than others in regards to cash out, so you need to consult the list above to see which bookies offer cash out on the sports that you like to bet on.

 Once you have cashed out, your profit is locked in and is usually credited to your account straight away.
 No matter what happens in the rest of the match, your money is safe.

 Sometimes you might struggle to decide whether to cash out your bet early, or let it run for the full profit.
 In this case, partial cash out offers you the best of both worlds.
-Using this feature, you could decide to cash out just a part of your stake, and leave the rest running.
-By cashing in part of your stake you can often guarantee a small profit regardless.
+Using this feature, you could decide to cash out just a part of your returns, and leave the rest running.
+By cashing in part of your returns, you can often guarantee a small profit regardless.
 But you can also leave the rest of the stake to hopefully secure a bigger profit at the end.

 Not all bookmakers offer partial cash out.
 If this is something you want to use, consult the table above.
 Make sure you open an account with a bookmaker that offers this feature.

 Auto cash out is a feature currently offered by just a few bookmakers.
 Auto cash out allows customers to set a profit which they would be happy with either prior to the event starting or in-play.
 Then, if at any point, the cash out amount reaches the amount set by the user, the bookmaker will automatically cash out the bet without the customer having to do anything.